We’ve made a full circle! Our marine navigation has evolved quite a lot during the past years and now, we’re back to the skies.

 Imagine yourself waking up in a little boat in the middle of the sea.
 You have no sight of land but the endless horizon around you.

-This is the life of a seafarer when we are in the middle of the ocean except, of course, we know where we are and where we’re going.
+This was the life of a seafarer except, of course, we now know where we are and where we’re going.
 We use various navigation techniques, specifically called marine navigation, to find our way at sea.

 What is Marine Navigation?

 Marine navigation is the process or way of directing the movement of a ship from one place to another via the shortest, safest, and most convenient route.

 Take note of the last three criteria- shortest, safest, and most convenient route.

 The bridge team, headed by the Captain, must harmonize these elements and put safety as the priority.

 Marine navigation determines the vessel’s position at sea while plotting the course for the desired destination.

 To do this, navigators employ different methods to find their way into the vast oceans.

 1. Terrestrial Navigation